Yash9032/BrainWaveMatrixSolution_Task-1/README.md

 Quantity:38k
 Showing Revenu Trend using line chart to analysis, when revenue more generated and how we can increase in future.
-Top 5 Customer by Revenue Using clustered column chart Top 3 products by Revenue
+Top 5 Customer by Revenue Using clustered column chart Top 3 products by Revenue.
-Profit by Sub-Category
+Profit by Sub-Category.